Is there evidence for exponential quantum advantage in quantum chemistry?: Conclusions

 \section{Conclusions}

 We have examined the case for the exponential quantum advantage (EQA) hypothesis for the central task of ground-state determination in quantum chemistry.
 The specific version of EQA that we examined required quantum state preparation to be exponentially easy compared to classical heuristics, and for classical heuristics to be exponentially hard.
-Our numerical simulations raise questions about whether quantum state preparation can be assumed easy in many problems without additional heuristics.
-We also do not find evidence for the exponential scaling of classical heuristics in a broad set of relevant systems, consistent with existing results in the literature.
-In practice, the same features of generic chemical problems that enable classical heuristics very likely enable efficient state preparation heuristics for QPE and related algorithms.
-However, this is not sufficient for EQA.
+Our numerical simulations highlight that heuristics are necessary to achieve efficient quantum ground-state preparation.
+At the same time, we do not find evidence for the exponential scaling of classical heuristics in a set of relevant problems.
+The latter suggests that quantum state preparation can be made efficient for the same problems.
+However, as EQA is based on the ratio of costs, this does not lead to EQA.

 Numerical calculations are not mathematical proof of asymptotics with respect to size and error, nor can we exclude EQA in specific problems.
 However, our results suggest that without new and fundamental insights, there may be a lack of generic EQA in this task.
 Identifying a relevant quantum chemical system with strong evidence of EQA remains an open question.